-The faculty and staff care deeply about your success.
-We will challenge you to strive for excellence.
-You will discover that this challenge leads to your growth and development as a nurse generalist and scholar through participation in classroom and clinical experiences.
-The challenge may not always be easy.
-Please know that your faculty, staff, and administration are here to help you along the path.
-Our curriculum is strong.
-This is validated through our accreditation.
-The University of Arkansas at Monticello is accredited by the Higher Learning Commission, a Commission of the North Central Association of Colleges, and Secondary Schools.
-All programs of the SON are approved by the Arkansas State Board of Nursing (ASBN).
-The SON Associate and Bachelor's Degree in Nursing programs holds continual accreditation from the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, Washington, DC 20037.
+Nursing is more than a profession; it is a calling that demands compassion, integrity, and excellence.
+Our dedicated faculty and staff are committed to providing a rigorous and supportive learning environment that prepares you not only for licensure, but also for leadership.
+The challenges may be difficult at times, but know your faculty and staff are available to help you.
+Our curriculum is strong and validated through our accreditation by the Higher Learning Commission, a Commission of North Central Association of Colleges and Secondary Schools.
+All SON programs are approved by the Arkansas State Board of Nursing (ASBN) and hold accreditation by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA), located at 2600 Virginia Avenue, NW, Washington, DC 20037.
 202-909-2487.

-This handbook outlines all SON policies and procedures that students should follow.
+This handbook is a valuable resource designed to guide you through the academic policies, procedures, and expectations of our program.
+I encourage you to read it carefully and refer to it often as you progress through your studies.
 Students also have access to the SON Faculty Handbook that is hyperlinked on the UAM SON Website for faculty policies and procedures.